I’m about to share some insights into how to build a successful open source community.

 We started OSGeo-Live in 2008 with the aim of building a DVD of geospatial open source which was to be handed out at the international conference for free and open source software for geospatial, or FOSS4G.
 The FOSS4G conference provides an attractive international marketing pipeline that we could offer projects.
 And as some of us were on the FOSS4G organising committee we were able to say, "if you get your application installed on OSGeo-Live, then we will hand this DVD out to all attendees at this highly targeted conference".

 We laid out a very clear vision of our target deliverable - namely a stable release of Open Source and accompanying marketing documentation.
-This clear and simple goal helped us many times by providing a framework to test the multitude of decisions that are inevitably encountered in such a project.The process of building our first version of OSGeo-Live involved installing geospatial applications on a base ubuntu distribution.
+This clear and simple goal helped us many times by providing a framework to test the multitude of decisions that are inevitably encountered in such a project.The process of building our first version of OSGeo-Live involved installing geospatial applications on a base Ubuntu distribution.
 We followed install instructions, configured applications, resolved dependencies and conflicts, asked questions on email lists, and finally, after much hard work, we produced our first release for the 2008 FOSS4G conference.
 This was a very important first step as it showed that we had the commitment to follow through and deliver.

 However, it also highlighted a number of our failings.
-We had followed a fully manual install process, so when the next ubuntu release came out, we had to start the installation process again, from scratch.
+We had followed a fully manual install process, so when the next Ubuntu release came out, we had to start the installation process again, from scratch.
 This was completely unsustainable.
 We needed to automate the install process, and we needed projects to show us how.

 But our first calls for help from projects was embarrassingly underwhelming.
 You see, the perceived learning curve for a developer to learn the intricacies of packaging was considered unacceptably high and volunteers were not stepping up.